 If you suspect that you have age-related hearing loss, it's important to understand what it is, how it happens, its effects, and what you can do about it.
 That way, you can choose the best next steps for improving your hearing and your overall quality of life.

-Unfortunately, hearing loss is all part of ageing.
-In fact, it is often stated as one of the biggest, single causes of hearing loss in adults.
-Hearing loss which is caused or associated with ageing is often referred to as hearing “age-related hearing loss” or by its medical name “Presbycusis”.
+Aging is often identified as one of the most common causes of hearing loss in adults.
+Hearing loss, which is caused by aging, is often referred to as hearing “age-related hearing loss” or the medical term “Presbycusis."

-Age-related hearing loss can often begin between the ages of 30-40 years old, when an adult may start to notice subtle hearing loss or a reduced quality in the sounds that they hear.
+Age-related hearing loss can begin between the ages of 30 to 40 years old, when an adult may start to notice subtle hearing loss or a reduced quality in the sounds that they hear.
 This can be spotted by how you cope in conversations or when listening to music or the TV.

-Usually, by the age of 80 years old, adults will begin to suffer from a certain level of hearing loss and difficulty in their daily lives as result.
+By the age of 80 years old, most adults suffer from a certain level of hearing loss and difficulty in their daily lives as result.